 Item 11b: Selection process.
 State the process that will be used for selecting studies (such as two independent reviewers) through each phase of the review (screening, eligibility, and inclusion in meta-analysis.

-EJ and FT will independently screen the titles and abstracts yielded by the search against the inclusion criteria in ASReview until 100 articles that match the inclusion criteria are retrieved.
+EJ and FT will independently screen the titles and abstracts yielded by the search against the theoretical inclusion criteria and an instruction set in ASReview for one hour.
+The instruction set for each review will be uploaded on the GitHub page of the corresponding author.
 EJ will screen the literature retrieved on contact theory and socialization, where FT will screen the literature on group threat and media.
-JWS will be present during screening to understand the decision process of EJ and FT.
-On that basis, JWS and three student assistants will independently screen the remaining set of titles and abstracts in ASReview, with a stopping criterion of 20% of total articles reviewed and one-hundred subsequent article exclusions.
-We will use Cohen’s kappa coefficient (κ) to quantify inter- and intra-rater reliability.
-We will resolve disagreement through discussion.
-We will record the reasons for excluding articles.
+JWS and four student assistants will independently screen the remaining set of titles and abstracts in ASReview.
+JWSwill use a stopping criterion of 20% of total articles reviewed and one-hundred subsequent article exclusions.
+The student assistants will each dedicate 40 hours to the review.
+Three student assistants will execute a review of the group threat literature to establish a decision baseline between them.
+One of these three student assistants will execute a group contact review, another a media review.
+The original plan was to ask the third student assistant to complete the socialization review, which was unfortunately not possible.
+A fourth assistant was asked to complete this review.
+We will use Cohen’s kappa coefficient (κ) to quantify inter- and intra-rater reliability between the various reviewing parties.
+JWS will resolve disagreement by comparing and reviewing reviewer notes made by the student assistants.
+JWS will record the reasons for excluding articles.
 During the screening process in ASReview, the review authors will be blind to the journal titles, the study authors, and the institutions.
-We will subsequently obtain full reports for all titles that appear to meet the inclusion criteria.
-EJ and FT will screen a sample of the full text reports and decide whether these meet the inclusion criteria.
+The final retrieved corpus in each review will be taken as a summary description of the available research on that subject.

+We will subsequently develop more narrow inclusion criteria on the basis of which JWS will make a selection from the reviewed literature.
+From that selection, an initial sample will be drawn, for which full text reports will be obtained A simple random sample (SRS) of a too be specified size will be drawn, but with a lower limit of 40 articles will be drawn We draw at least 40 articles for two reasons, (1) power calculations show that at least 40 studies are required for each intervention, under the assumption of a small effect size, a moderate sample size, and high study heterogeneity, and (2) we estimate that this is the approximate workload that we will be able to process given the time and resources available to us.
+The number of samples to be drawn depends on the inclusion criteria that we specify, i.e., the number of operationalizations of the concepts of interests that will be included on an a posteriori basis.
+EJ and FT will screen a sample of the full text reports and decide whether these meet the more precisely defined inclusion criteria.
 JWS will screen the remaining full text reports and decide whether these meet the inclusion criteria.
 We will use Cohen’s kappa coefficient (κ) to quantify inter- and intra-rater reliability.
 We will resolve disagreement through discussion.
-We will record the reasons for excluding articles.
-A simple random sample (SRS) of approximately 75 articles per intervention will subsequently be drawn from the final inclusion article set for final inclusion in the systematic review.
-We draw 75 articles for two reasons, (1) power calculations show that at least 40 studies are required for each intervention, under the assumption of a small effect size, a moderate sample size, and high study heterogeneity, and (2) we estimate that this is the approximate workload that we will be able to process given the time and resources available to us.
+We will record the reasons for excluding articles If an article is excluded, the sampling and reviewinging strategy is re-applied until the lower article limit is reached.

 Item 11c: Data collection process.
 Describe planned method of extracting data from reports (such as piloting forms, done independently, in duplicate), any processes for obtaining and confirming data from investigators.